 Approximately 800,000 Americans have a stroke every year.
-75% of these strokes occur in people who have never had a prior stroke.
-Stroke is considered the 5th leading cause of death in the United States and kills nearly 130,000 people annually.
+75% of these events occur in people who have never had a prior stroke.
+It is considered the 5th leading cause of death in the United States and kills nearly 130,000 people annually.

 - Paralysis – one-sided weakness, trouble swallowing/speaking

 - Inability to walk or perform daily activities

 - Pneumonia - problems swallowing and aspirating (choking on food)